Page 2

 18.1.1906 |

-EARL ran into the bottom gate at lock 17 Stoke Bruerne on the 13th
+EARL ran into the bottom gate at lock 17 Stoke Bruerne

-inst and broke and knocked off the inside balance – the gate now requires a
+off the inside balance – the gate now requires a new balance and spliced

-be glad if you will let me have your captains version of the accident and I
+me have your captains version of the accident and I hope you will caution the

-hope you will caution the man to use more care in working the locks.
-Millner/FMC |
+man to use more care in working the locks.

 4.2.1911 |

-I beg to report that the “ Having no boat lifting tackle the only practical way of raising her was to drive a stank across the canal at Bridge No 50 and put in the drop planks at the north end of the Blisworth Tunnel and draw the water down about 2’ 0” out of a section of canal about ¾ mile long.
+Tunnel at 4am on Thursday February 2nd.
+Having no boat lifting tackle the only practical way of raising her was to drive a stank across the canal at Bridge No 50 and put in the drop planks at the north end of the Blisworth Tunnel and draw the water down about 2’ 0” out of a section of canal about ¾ mile long.
 It was found necessary to unload 16 tons of grease in casks and retrim the castings before the boat would rise when all the water was pumped out of her.
 The boat was refloated and the traffic moving again at 6pm of the same day.
 The accident occurred owing to the heavy load and bad stowage of the plates, no packing being used to prevent these from slipping.
 A considerable quantity of water was run away which reduced the head of water in the Blisworth pound by one inch.
 Cost of £4.
 4. 0 invoiced to FMC |

 2.5.1913 |